epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

 ## EXERCISE

 Now you have a published Generic IOC container image for ioc-lakeshore340.
 See if you can add an IOC instance that uses this into your `bl01t` beamline.
-You should then be able to run up your IOC instance with `ec deploy-local`.
+You should then be able to run up your IOC instance with `dc deploy-local`.
 You could also run a local version of the simulator and see if you can get the IOC to talk to it.